galib96/gnn-handling-molecular-data-esol/README.md

-# Handling Modelcular data ESOL dataset with GNN
+# Handling Molecular data from ESOL dataset with GNN